Social Commerce in China

 • Employee Hosts: Hosting livestreams has become a permanent position in companies, with employees receiving training at special training academies and schools, usually paid for by the employer.
 Hosts take a per-article commission, while companies take in most of the revenue.

-• Virtual Hosts: Technological innovation is enabling the use of AI-generated virtual streamers, or avatars, which are free to use and don't have the limitations of human hosts, as streams typically last for several hours.
+• Virtual Hosts: Technological innovation enables the use of AI-generated virtual streamers, or avatars, which are free to use and don't have the limitations of human hosts, as streams typically last for several hours.
 According to JD, one virtual streamer broadcast for 28 hours on end and served more than 4,000 brands during last year's Singles' Day.

 Video Streaming (blue) Unsplash